-Bob is a well-known aviation attorney, having practiced in Portland with our firm for over 35 years.
-He has represented clients in numerous aviation cases and against scores of aircraft and helicopter manufacturers, component suppliers, airlines, and commercial operators.
-His litigation experience extends throughout the West Coast and elsewhere, including several high-profile cases in the Northwest.
-Bob is also a seasoned trial attorney, having obtained some of the highest jury verdicts in Oregon.
+Bob, a well-known aviation attorney, has practiced in Portland with our firm for over 40 years and has represented clients in numerous aviation cases and against scores of aircraft and helicopter manufacturers, component suppliers, airlines, and commercial operators.
+Bob is a seasoned trial attorney, having handled several high-profile cases in the Northwest and recovering some of the highest jury verdicts in Oregon.

-Matt began his legal career working for The Wolk Law Firm in Philadelphia where the firm’s practice is devoted entirely to plane and helicopter accident litigation, representing families and injured victims in dozens of aviation cases in state and federal courts throughout the country.
-Even before Matt joined Landye Bennett Blumstein in 2008, Bob and Matt had worked together on a number of aviation cases, including the crashes of a Piper Saratoga and a Columbia (Lancair) 300.
+Matt began his legal career working with an aviation firm back east where he represented plaintiffs in dozens of aviation cases in state and federal courts throughout the country.
+Even before Matt joined Landye Bennett Blumstein in 2008, Bob and Matt worked together on several aviation cases, including the crashes of a Piper Saratoga and a Columbia (Lancair) 300.

 While Landye Bennett Blumstein’s specialized aviation practice is headquartered in Portland, Oregon, the nature of the practice often takes us to various other locations.
-For example, we have current or recent aviation cases in Arizona, Illinois, Texas, Alabama, Maryland, Pennsylvania, Washington and California.
+For example, we have represented clients in Arizona, Texas, South Dakota, Minnesota, New Jersey, Wisconsin, Alabama, Maryland, Pennsylvania, Washington, California and Alaska.

-There are important advantages to hiring experienced aircraft accident attorneys who have investigated and successfully litigated numerous fixed-wing private aircraft, helicopter, and commercial aircraft accidents and who are knowledgeable about the various aircraft and their history.
-Our aviation attorneys are familiar with the factors that contribute to crashes, including mechanical malfunctions due to airframe or component defects or improper maintenance, weather, piloting factors, instruments and avionics, and air traffic control, how these factors interrelate, and what signatures to look for; have worked with top experts in the field and know the appropriate experts to consult with in each particular case; have familiarity with the procedures of the NTSB and the FAA and obtaining information and cooperation from these agencies; and are able to strategically plan for and navigate the various legal and procedural issues and obstacles that arise in and are unique to aircraft accident litigation.
+We have investigated and successfully litigated numerous fixed-wing private aircraft, helicopter, and commercial aircraft accidents and understand the various aircraft and their history.
+Our aviation attorneys know the factors that contribute to crashes, including mechanical malfunctions due to airframe or component defects or improper maintenance, weather, piloting factors, instruments and avionics, and air traffic control, how these factors interrelate, and what evidence to look for.